-Validation in an NHP model of HoFH using internally developed GalNAc-LNPs base editor using standard LNPs did not achieve effective ANGPTL3 editing in the liver of the NHP model of HoFH.
-As shown in the figures below, in NHPs treated with our ANGPTL3-targeted base editor delivered with a GalNAc-LNP, we observed approximately 94% (n=3) and 97% (n=3) reduction in blood ANGPTL3 protein, and reductions in LDL-C of nearly 100 mg/dL, which was an approximately 35% reduction from baseline.
+Using this novel NHP model of HoFH, we conducted a preclinical study using two different formulations of our proprietary GalNAc-LNPs to deliver an ANGPTL3-targeted base editor.
+In this study, we observed that delivery of the base editor using standard LNPs did not achieve effective ANGPTL3 editing in the liver of the NHP model of HoFH.
+As shown in the figures below, in NHPs treated with an ANGPTL3-targeted base editor delivered with a GalNAc-LNP, we observed approximately 94% (n=3) and 97% (n=3) reduction in blood ANGPTL3 protein, and reductions in LDL-C of nearly 100 mg/dL, which was an approximately 35% reduction from baseline.